F3lda/MENDELU-VGA-project-A-frame-RTS/README.md

-# MENDELU VGA RTS Game
+# RTS Game example in A-Frame framework

-A 3D Real-Time Strategy game built with A-frame for the VGA (Computer Graphics subject) project at Mendel University.
+A 3D Real-Time Strategy game built with A-Frame framework.
+This web-based RTS game demonstrates 3D graphics programming concepts including unit management, resource collection, and real-time strategy mechanics, all rendered in an 3D environment accessible through any modern web browser.

 ## 🎮 How to Play